kreier/llama.cpp-jetson/README.md

 ./build/bin/llama-bench -m ../.cache/llama.cpp/ggml-org_gemma-3-1b-it-GGUF_gemma-3-1b-it-Q4_K_M.gguf --n-gpu-layers 0
 ```

 There is also an integrated benchmark program `build/bin/llama-bench -m ggml-org/gemma-3-1b-it-GGUF` in llama.cpp.
-The results for prompt processing seem artificially high, but demonstrate a dependence on the number of layers used:
+The results for prompt processing seem artificially high ([graph and explanation later in this document](#explaining-the-variance-in-prompt-processing-when-using-the-gpu)), but demonstrate a dependence on the number of layers used:

 |       layers      |   0   |   5   |   10   |   15   |   20   |   25   |   27   |  CPU |
 |:-----------------:|:-----:|:-----:|:------:|:------:|:------:|:------:|:------:|:----:|